 Roaches don’t usually bite, but these insects cause problems over time, such as health issues and minor to significant damage inside the house.
 They dwell on furniture, leather, and even in the backyard.
-Even if your home is 100% bacteria-free, there’s a chance that these insects can still make their way inside.
+Chances are that if you have an immaculately clean house they will still come in to make it there home.

 If you don’t know if you have roaches in your house, read our article to get an idea of what to look for and how to identify them.
 We’re also going to explain what these insects are and how to get them out of your house!